-Date, time, and location of the makeup term test will be published in due time.
+The makeup term test will prospectively be held on March 6th (subject to change).
+Time and location will be published in due time.
 Consistent with university policy, there will be no "makeup" test for the makeup test.
 No medical excuses will be accepted, and a grade of zero will be applied if the students fail to write the makeup test.
 Note that the makeup test will include all the material covered right up to the lecture before the makeup test.

 Students who miss the final exam for viable reasons may initiate petitions to the Faculty of Arts & Science.
+Please note that all times listed in the syllabus are in local Toronto time.

 You can request regrades in writing for the term test and the problem sets within two weeks of their release date.
-Your entire test/assignment will be regraded and the new, possible adjusted grade (up or down) will be submitted after the two weeks.
+The entire regrade your entire test/assignment and submit the new, possible adjusted grade (up or down) after the two weeks.
 A request form will be provided on Quercus.
 Please write a short paragraph explaining why you should obtain additional marks.